Sumitvedpathak/fabric-network-demo/README.md

 ./bin/configtxgen -profile TwoOrgsChannel -outputAnchorPeersUpdate ./channel-artifacts/Org2MSPAnchors.tx -channelID myfirstchannel -asOrg Org2MSP

+This gives the list of network which are running.
+Use the name of the network docker network ls

-docker-compose -f docker-compose-cli.yaml up -d
+COMPOSE_PROJECT_NAME=fabric-network-demo docker-compose -f docker-compose-cli.yaml up -d

 Check if all containers are up and running using